mattparko/liberty-workshop/07_exercise6.md

 oc new-project $NAMESPACE
 ```

-Create a new physical volume claim (PVC).
-This PVC will be used as a workspace to provide persistent storage between our various Tekton tasks:
+Tekton tasks run as individual containers within the OpenShift platform.
+This enables excellent scale and performance, but it also results in zero resource usage when not executing a pipeline.
+Since our tasks are run in different containers though, we will need a shared workspace to provide persistent storage between our various Tekton tasks:

+Create a new persistent volume claim (PVC):
 ```bash
 echo "apiVersion: v1
 kind: PersistentVolumeClaim